sharmaHarshit2000/Weather-App/README.md

-# Weather-App
+# Weather App

-The Weather App is a simple and user-friendly web application that provides real-time weather updates and a 5-day forecast for any city worldwide.
-Users can search for weather data by entering a city name or use their current location to fetch weather details.This app is built using HTML, CSS (Tailwind CSS), and JavaScript
+A simple and responsive weather application built using HTML, CSS, and JavaScript.
+This app allows users to search for current weather conditions and a 5-day forecast for a specified city.
+The app fetches weather data from the OpenWeatherMap API.